Algo-Trader-Toolkit/Algo-Trader-Toolkit/README.md

 - **Execution:** Spot trades only (no leverage or shorting)
 - **Fees:** 0.10% realistic exchange fees included
 - **Risk Model:** Fixed position sizing with controlled exposure

+*Backtests shown are for demonstration of engine realism, not predictive forecasts.*

 ---